apache/calcite/site/community/index.md

 * <a href="https://github.com/julianhyde/share/blob/master/slides/optiq-nosql-now-2013.pdf?raw=true">SQL Now!</a> (NoSQL Now! conference, 2013)
 * <a href="https://github.com/julianhyde/share/blob/master/slides/optiq-drill-user-group-2013.pdf?raw=true">Drill / SQL / Optiq</a> (2013)
 * <a href="http://www.slideshare.net/julianhyde/how-to-integrate-splunk-with-any-data-solution">How to integrate Splunk with any data solution</a> (Splunk User Conference, 2012)

+# Publications

+Begoli, Edmon, Tyler Akidau, Fabian Hueske, Julian Hyde, Kathryn Knight, and Kenneth Knowles.
+2019.
+"One SQL to Rule Them All -- an Efficient and Syntactically Idiomatic Approach to Management of Streams and Tables: An Industrial Paper."
+In Proceedings of ACM SIGMOD conference (SIGMOD 2019).
+ACM, New York, NY, USA, Article 4, 16 pages.

+Begoli, Edmon, Jesús Camacho-Rodríguez, Julian Hyde, Michael J. Mior, and Daniel Lemire.
+"Apache calcite: a foundational framework for optimized query processing over heterogeneous data sources."
+In Proceedings of the 2018 International Conference on Management of Data, pp. 221-230.
+ACM, 2018.

+Vajantri, Ashwin Kumar, Kunwar Deep Singh Toor, Edmon Begoli, and Jack Bates.
+"An apache calcite-based polystore variation for federated querying of heterogeneous healthcare sources."
+In 2017 IEEE International Conference on Big Data (Big Data), pp. 3221-3227.
+IEEE, 2017.